BeauBouchard/BeauBouchard/guides/code/markdown/markdown-collapsible.md

 ## Very important rules for github markdown

+otherwise the markdown/code blocks won't show correctly.

 <p class="spacers"> </p>

 1. **MUST HAVE** an **empty line** after the closing `</summary>` tag.
 2. **MUST HAVE** an **empty line** after the closing `</details>` tag if you have multiple collapsible sections.
 3. **FOR** Github Pages, all content inside of HTML tags **MUST BE** in HTML, not markdown.

-otherwise the markdown/code blocks won't show correctly.

 <p class="spacers"> </p>

 ## Advanced Usage

+<a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details">MDN HTML Documentation on details tag.</a>

+<a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details">MDN HTML Documentation on details tag.</a>